hzoo/hopeinsource.com/src/pages/city.md

 Nadia:              15:29          Yes.

-Dr. Timothy Pat:    15:29          Um, it, it's, it's called, uh, An Exploration of Hierarchy as Fractal and the Theology of Dionysius the Areopagite.
+Dr. Timothy Pat:    15:29          Um, it, it's, it's called, uh, ["An Exploration of Hierarchy as Fractal in the Theology of Dionysios the Areopagite"].
 Um, and it's by a, a friend of mine named Georgia J. Williams.
 Georgia Williams.
 And, um, this word hierarchy was first cined, coined, I mean as a noun, as a, as a proper noun like that in the, in the maybe the 500s A.D.

 Dr. Timothy Pat:    15:54          And what it meant in the theology of this, this, um, saint of the early church, Dionysius, was so what this is what we mean as, by fractal.
 So you kind of just have to read ... you, you, you cannot ... you can't dispense with hierarchy, but you have to understand it fractally.
 And I think, Henry, you were saying that that relates to this whole notion of subsidiarity, which I have ...
 I haven't really read about.